Looking for creative ideas? Think like Donald Trump

 You can try to be your ‘celebrity’ and imagine what he or she would think.
 Or, if you find it more comfortable, you can imagine sitting next to your celebrity asking him or her for advice.
 What would this person tell you to do?
 What advice would you get?

 How to best apply this technique depends on your own preferences.
 It doesn’t really matter how you use this technique.
 As long as it inspires you and helps you to find many creative ideas.
 When you notice that you run out of ideas, simply pick a new name and start all over again.
 Continue this process until you are satisfied with the number of ideas.
-Make sure the number is not too little, though.
+Make sure the number is not too small, though.

 This technique is really straightforward and easy to apply.
 It’s is fun to use and can be used with all group sizes.
 If you discuss a challenge from the perspective of a celebrity it will almost always lead to interesting insights and creative ideas.